2019 Dayton Flyers football team

-The 2019 Dayton Flyers football team represented the University of Dayton in the 2019 NCAA Division I FCS football season.
-They were led by 12th-year head coach Rick Chamberlin and played their home games at Welcome Stadium.
-They competed as a member of the Pioneer Football League.
-The Flyers finished the season 8–3, 6–2 in PFL play to finish in a tie for second place.
+The 2019 Dayton Flyers football team represented the University of Dayton as a member of the Pioneer Football League (PFL) during the 2019 NCAA Division I FCS football season.
+Led by 12th-year head coach Rick Chamberlin, the Flyers compiled an overall record of 8–3 with a mark of 6–2 in conference play, tying for second place in the PFL.
+Dayton played home games at Welcome Stadium in Dayton, Ohio.

-Previous season

-The Flyers finished the 2018 season 6–5, 5–3 in PFL play to finish in a tie for fourth place.

 Preseason

 Preseason coaches' poll

 The Pioneer League released their preseason coaches' poll on July 30, 2019.
 The Flyers were picked to finish in second place.

 Preseason All-PFL teams

 The Flyers had eight players selected to the preseason all–PFL teams.